 4 Credits Students study the formation of glaciers and the processes by which glaciers flow and create landforms, the history of glaciation on Earth, and important controls on climate.

+Course Fee.

+Prerequisites: GSC 107, GSC 112, or GSC 120

-GSC 406 - Hydrogeology and Geochemistry
+GSC 406 - Aqueous Environmental Geochemistry

 4 Credits In this course students study the flow of groundwater and the chemical changes that it undergoes as it moves through aquifers.
 Students learn what controls the chemistry of water in the environment and learn to test water-quality parameters and how to determine the rates and directions of groundwater flow.
 An important theme that runs through the course is how humans impact water quality and how water quality can be improved.
+Course Fee